gsihag/immigration-ai-saas/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Copy environment variables
+cp .env.example .env

+# Step 5: Update .env with your Supabase credentials
+# Edit .env file and add your actual Supabase URL and anon key

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 6: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```